 In materials science, fatigue is the weakening of a material caused by cyclic loading, resulting in progressive, brittle, and localized structural damage.
 Once a crack has been initiated, each loading cycle will grow the crack a small amount, even when repeated alternating or cyclic stresses are of an intensity considerably below the normal strength.
 The stresses could be due to vibration or thermal cycling.
 Fatigue damage is caused by:

 - tensile stress (whether directly applied or residual),

 - plastic strain.

-Although the fracture is of a brittle type, it may take some time to propagate, depending on both the intensity and frequency of the stress cycles.
-Nevertheless, there is very little, if any, warning before failure if the crack is not noticed.
-The number of cycles required to cause fatigue failure at a particular peak stress is generally quite large, but it decreases as the stress is increased.
+Although the fracture is of a brittle type, it may take some time to propagate, depending on the intensity and frequency of the stress cycles.
+Nevertheless, there is very little warning before failure if the crack is not noticed.
+The number of cycles required to cause fatigue failure at a particular peak of stress is generally quite large, but it decreases as the stress increases.
 For some mild steels, cyclical stresses can be continued indefinitely provided the peak stress (sometimes called fatigue strength) is below the endurance limit value.
 The type of fatigue of most concern in nuclear power plants is thermal fatigue.
 Thermal fatigue can arise from thermal stresses produced by cyclic changes in temperature.
-Large components like the pressurizer, reactor vessel, and reactor system piping are subject to cyclic stresses caused by temperature variations during reactor startup, change in power level, and shutdown.
+Large components like the pressurizer, reactor vessel, and reactor system piping are subject to cyclic stresses caused by temperature variations during reactor startup, changes in power level, and shutdown.